-Home and EU students
+Home fee students

-1. Students are classified as 'Home and EU' if they can be regarded as eligible as defined in Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No. 779), as amended.1 Students from specified overseas territories may be classified as Home and EU if they meet the criteria set out in these regulations.
-A list of these overseas territories and countries is available on the OfS website.2
+1. Students are classified as 'Home fee' if they can be regarded as eligible as defined in Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No. 779), as amended.
+Students from specified overseas territories may be classified as eligible for Home fees if they meet the criteria set out in those regulations.
+Although our definition of Home fee is not changing (in that it is still determined by Schedule 1 of Statutory Instrument 2007 No. 779), providers are reminded that there are significant changes to the legislation from 1 August 2021 that affect the eligible population.
+Paragraphs 2 to 5 provide a very brief overview of the main changes for academic year 2021-22, but providers should refer to government guidance and legislation for more detail about changes to Home fee status.